 The club's existence is previously attested.
 The program of the 38th annual convention of the New York State Woman Suffrage Association (NYSWSA), held in 1906, indicates that one Mrs. E. S. Jenney, wife of Colonel Edwin S. Jenney—the former Marie H. Saul, then president of the club—made welcoming remarks at the opening day of the convention at Syracuse's May Memorial Church.
 In the program, the club's name was rendered as the "Kanatenah Club."

 A 1947 obituary of Julie Regula Jenney, Syracuse's first woman attorney and an assistant attorney general of New York State, stated that she was one of the organizers of the "Ka-Na-Te-Nah club" (yet another variant spelling).
 As "Mrs. E. S. Jenney" is her mother, it is speculated that she, and not daughter Julie, was an organizer of the club.

 The club is believed to have ceased operations in the 1960s.
 Persons with more information on the Ka-Na-Te-Na Club are urged to contact Freethought Trail management at firstname.lastname@example.org.

 After the 1960s, both the building and the neighborhood declined.
-But the neighborhood is now enjoying a renaissance, and in 2014 the apartment building was grandly rehabilitated and reopened as part of the Kasson Place complex.
+But the neighborhood is enjoying a renaissance; in 2014, the apartment building was grandly rehabilitated and reopened as part of the Kasson Place complex.